JeffreyNayeri/JeffreyNayeri/README.md

 <h1 align="center">Hi there 👋🏾, I'm Jeffrey Nayeri</h1>
 <p align="center">I’m passionate about building reliable, scalable systems with Quality Assurance at the core.
-With experience in both manual and automation testing, I ensure quality is embedded throughout the design and development process.
-My focus is on enabling development pipelines that deploy efficient, high-quality applications with confidence.</p>
+With experience in both manual and automation testing, I ensure quality is embedded throughout the design and development process. </p>

 <br>